 Finding #5.
 Designers need conservative yet realistic closed-form solutions to calculate catenary loads in a rational engineering analysis, however the standard equations most likely to be used by a designer are expected to significantly overpredict the lateral forces.
-Additional experimental research is required to validate equations and to establish baseline parameters (e.g. load/slip) for typical panel materials, thicknesses and physical properties (e.g., moisture content).
-These data can readily incorporated into existing standards published by APA and AWC that are referenced by the Code
+Additional experimental research is required to validate equations and to establish baseline parameters for typical panel materials, thicknesses and physical properties (e.g., moisture content).

-See Figures 5-6, which shows the range of catenary forces as a function of the lateral stiffness of the connection.
+See Figures 15-16, which shows the range of catenary forces as a function of the lateral stiffness of the connection.
 Attempts to apply closed-form solutions readily accessible in the public domain to model these loads were hindered by a lack of knowledge about the load/slip relationship at the panel.
-Preliminary results from lateral load testing on a uniform testing machine found that stiffness was on the order of 600 lb/in, which is almost 1/40th of the value for a 1⁄4 in diameter dowel type fasteners in a wood-to-wood connection (NDS 10.3.6).
+Preliminary results from lateral load testing on a uniform testing machine found that stiffness was on the order of few hundred pounds per inch panel elongation/shortening.
 We also found that applying conservative equations that assume an infinite lateral stiffness likely overestimate the actual catenary loads.